msveshnikov/style-scanner/server/package.md

   The current version of the server.
 Follow semantic versioning for updates.

 - **description:**
-  `"Backend server for StyleScanner.vip: an AI-powered research and presentation platform"`
+  `"Backend server for StyleScanner.vip: an AI-powered research and insight platform"`
   A brief description explaining the purpose of this server.

 - **main:**